swiftlang/swift/docs/weak.rst

 In substituted code, :code:`y` would have the qualifier stripped and become a strong reference.
-But the generic type-checker cannot statically recognize that this type is :code:`backref`-qualified, so in order to match semantics, this decision must be deferred until runtime, and the type-checker must track the unqualified variant of :code:`T`.
+But the generic type-checker cannot statically recognize that this type is :code:`unowned`-qualified, so in order to match semantics, this decision must be deferred until runtime, and the type-checker must track the unqualified variant of :code:`T`.
 This adds a great deal of complexity, both to the